carpentries-incubator/scons-novice/learners/setup.md

 ## Software

 You also need to have the following software installed on your computer to follow this lesson.
-The recommeneded approach is to create a [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) virtual environment for this lesson.
+The recommended approach is to create a [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) virtual environment for this lesson.